 An Introduction to Prison Security Levels

 The Bureau of Prisons classifies every federal prison by security level, medical care level, and mental health care level.
-The Bureau also assigns each federal inmate a security, medical care, and mental health care level.
+The Bureau also assigns each federal inmate security, medical care, and mental health care levels.
 As a general rule, an inmate will be housed in an institution with classifications that correspond with his or her designation.

 The federal prison experience can differ significantly from institution to institution.
 The biggest difference-maker is the security level assigned to a given prison.
 High-security federal prisons tend to be extremely dangerous environments where abject violence at the hands of inmates and staff alike is relatively common.
 Minimum-security facilities, on the other hand, are usually quite safe and sane.

 Medical and mental health care level classifications also impact life in federal prison, though to a lesser degree than security level classifications.
 In general, the higher the level, the better the care provided to inmates.
 For a federal inmate with a medical or mental health condition, the quality of care available at an institution can make a tremendous difference in the prison experience and quality of life.
 Sometimes the difference quite literally amounts to life or death.